-There was a day when the “field of dreams” mind set worked.
-Erect a new building and people came no matter what went on inside.
+There was a day when the “field of dreams” mindset worked.
+Erect a new building, and people would come no matter what went on inside.
 It was the thing to do back then.
-Today, additional parking or new facilities seldom cause a congregation to grow, however, the lack of parking or space can hinder the growth of a congregation.
+Today, additional parking lots or new facilities seldom cause a congregation to grow; however, the lack of parking or space can hinder the growth of a congregation.

-On the other hand if something worthwhile is going on inside the congregation before the space addition, people do tend to flock to new facilities.
-Case in point is Southeast Christian Center in Louisville, KY.
-Its attendance jumped from 9,000 to 13,000 the Sunday they moved into their new $95 million dollar plant. http://southeastchristian.org/
+On the other hand, if something worthwhile is going on inside the congregation before the space addition, people do tend to flock to new facilities.
+For example, check out Southeast Christian Church in Louisville, KY.
+Its attendance jumped from 9,000 to 13,000 the Sunday they moved into their new 95 million dollar plant.

 Many congregations are saddled with the following situation.
 The congregation has been declining for thirty years.
 The average attendance is under 150 and the average age of those attending is approaching 60.
 The church sits on two acres of land.
 The facilities include a sanctuary, education building, offices, and a small fellowship hall.
 The hallways are narrow and dark.
 The sanctuary is on a different level from the education building which means more than one set of stairs throughout the facilities and there aren’t any ramps or elevator.
 The area around the church has turned over at least once in the past 30 years and the schools are full.
 The white population is declining.
 What are some of the property options for this congregation?